Expansions for the linear-elastic contribution to the self-interaction force of dislocation curves: Introduction

 Expansions for forces such as $F_\e$ and $\cF_\e$ in terms of $\e$ have been constructed in \cite{GavazzaBarnett76, Lothe92, ZhaoWangXiang2012} (each paper considers a different core regularization; none of which equals $F_\e$ or $\cF_\e$), and in a more general setting than in this paper (either in 3 dimensions or for an anisotropic medium).
 In all three works, the self-interaction force (reduced to our setting) expands as

 as $\e \to 0$.
 The leading order term of $O(|\log \e|)$ is consistent in all works, and also coincides with the term obtain from phase-field models.

 However, it is desired to specify the $O(1)$ term too.
 Indeed, for the typical value of $\e$ in \eqref{e:10m4}, the $O(1)$ term may not be significantly smaller than the $O(|\log \e|)$ term.
+In particular, for parts of $\Gamma$ which are approximately straight (i.e.\ where $|\kappa|$ is small), the prefactor of the $O(|\log \e|)$ term is small, whereas the nonlocal contribution to the interaction force (which contributes to the $O(1)$ term) does not decay (in general) in $\kappa$ for small $|\kappa|$.

 Yet, the treatment and expression of the $O(1)$ term is quite different in the three works cited above.
 In \cite[(156)]{Lothe92} this term is left unspecified.
 In \cite[(7.1)]{GavazzaBarnett76} only a part of this term is specified.
 In \cite[(44)]{ZhaoWangXiang2012} the self-interaction force of the curve segment $\Gamma \cap B(x, \e')$ at $x$ is expanded up to an error of $O(\e' + \e/(\e')^2)$, where $\e'$ is a phenomenological mesoscopic length scale which satisfies $\sqrt \e \ll \e' \ll 1$.
 The related $O(1)$ term is explicit, but local (i.e.\ it depends on $\Gamma$ only through $n(x)$ and $\kappa(x)$ at $x$).
 The contribution of $\Gamma_{\e'}$ on the self-interaction force is not expanded.

 Hence, the results in the literature that go beyond an unspecified $O(1)$ term in \eqref{F:expa:O1} are very limited.
 Our first main contribution (Theorem \ref{t:ana}) extends these results by characterizing completely the $O(1)$ term in the expansions of $F_\e(x)$ and $\cF_\e(x)$, and by showing that the next order term is $O(\e)$.
 To state this result, we set